jwds1978/jwds1978.github.io/_posts/2017-04-20-how-to-create-a-web-site-in-2017.md

       <ul>
         <li>
-          Once you install WordPress and kick it off with your newly created Web site, you'll not have to worry about how your Web site looks on mobile devices.&nbsp; The major part of <a href="{{ site.uri.shortURL }}/Template-Monster_WordPress" rel="external" target="_blank" title="">WordPress themes</a> nowadays, is built with all of the latest standards, giving you a possibility to convey your content to your audience through mobile devices in the most efficient way.<br />
+          Once you install WordPress and kick it off with your newly created Web site, you'll not have to worry about how your Web site looks on mobile devices.&nbsp; The major part of <a href="https://www.templatemonster.com/wordpress-themes.php" rel="external nofollow" target="_blank" title="">WordPress themes</a> nowadays, is built with all of the latest standards, giving you a possibility to convey your content to your audience through mobile devices in the most efficient way.<br />
           &nbsp;<br />
           Just take a look at the best sellers demos and check-out how they look on smart phones and/or tablets.&nbsp; They're specifically designed to meet your cross-platform expectations.